MicrosoftDocs/azure-stack-docs/azure-stack/operator/resource-provider-apply-updates.md

 ## Apply an update

-Once the resource provider package has been downloaded:
+Once the resource provider package has been downloaded, return to the **Resource provider** section of the **Updates** page:

-1. From the **Resource provider** section of the **Updates** page, select the row of the resource provider you want to update.
-The **State** will show "Ready to install", and the **Install now** link at the top of the page becomes enabled.
+1. Select the row of the resource provider you want to update.
+The **State** will now show "Ready to install", and the **Install now** link at the top of the page becomes enabled.
 2. Select the **Install now** link and you're taken to the **Install** page for the resource provider.
 3. Select the **Install** button to begin the installation.
 4. An "Installation in progress" notification will be shown in the upper right, and you return to the **Updates** page.
 The resource provider row **Status** column also changes to "Installing".